DannyGCM/Boid-Flock-Simulator/README.md

 <h3 id="R2 Implementation">Implementation</h2>

 <p>
+Moves agents in the direction visible boids are heading.
+This is done by computing the average direction of all boids and steering the agent in that direction.
+If left will more effectively get us to the average, then we steer left.
+If a right does it instead, we steer right.
+Finally, if we happen to be heading in the average direction (or there are no nearby boids) we continue straight.
 </p>

 <h3 id="R2 Behavior">Behavior</h2>

 <p>
+Agents attempt to move in the same direction as nearby boids dampening the other rule's behavior.
+We can see its effect by activating rules 1 and 2 simultaneously, which results in the boids spreading out and moving in the same direction (a much less chaotic behavior than when we only had rule 1 activated).<br><br>
+[Insert Image]
 </p>

 <h3 id="R2 Limitations">Limitations</h2>

 <p>
+If the speed is too high the turn might overshoot resulting in a wiggle motion.
+This effect is not seen when the other two rules are active.
 </p>

 <h2 id="Rule 3">Rule 3: Flock Centering</h2>